Drew Johnson: Public service

 Johnson served as commissioner on the Tennessee Commission on Children and Youth from 1997 to 2006, and was named to the Tennessee Advisory Committee to the United States Commission on Civil Rights in 2008.

 He currently serves as the public member of the Nevada State Board of Optometry.

 Personal life

 He is married to marketing consultant and travel blogger Sarah Reeves Johnson and they live in Las Vegas.
+They moved there in 2015 when seeking a friendly environment to start a small business.

 Johnson is credited with starting the Vegas Golden Knights' "Victory Flamingo" tradition, in which fans of the NHL team toss pink plastic flamingos on the ice in celebration of Vegas Golden Knights victories.